-For the first 9 months of the 2021/22 financial year, 389ML of water has been extracted from the Mt Arthur Borefield.
-This is a increase compared to the same period last year where 379ML was extracted from the Mt Arthur bores.
+For the first 11 months of the 2021/22 financial year, 451ML of water has been extracted from the Mt Arthur Borefield.
+This is an increase compared to the same period last year where 444ML was extracted from the Mt Arthur bores.
 As can be seen in the graph below trending in a similar fashion to historical years.

 Mt Arthur monthly water production for the 2021/22 financial year has been consistent with a gradual increase from month to month for the first 4 months as the weather warms up.
 For July 23ML has been extracted, August seen a slight increase to 27ML and September also seen a slight increase with 31ML and October 34ML being extracted from the Mt Arthur bores.
-Before a wet November seen a decrease in production seen only 21ML extracted.
-Before a warmer summer period see 56ML extracted in December and 64ML in January.
-A further increase is evident in February 80ML before a decrease in March 53ML due to cooler climatic conditions as we move into Autumn
+Before a wet November seen a decrease in production to only 21ML extracted.
+Before a warmer summer period seen 56ML extracted in December and 64ML in January.
+A further increase is evident in February 80ML before production decreased in March 53ML, April 35ML and May 27ML.
+This is due to cooler climatic conditions as we move into winter.